Canonical tree-decompositions of chordal graphs: Introduction

 Does~\cref{thm:NoInifniteCliqueChordalIsTDIntoCliques} still hold if we want the tree-decomposition into cliques to be canonical?
 In other words, does every chordal graph with no infinite clique admit a canonical tree-decomposition into cliques?
-Our main result answers this question in the affirmative for chordal graphs that are locally finite and connected\footnote{Disconnected chordal graphs sometimes, e.g. the disjoint union of two paths of length $3$, do not admit \emph{canonical} \td s into cliques for the simple reason that \td s do not allow forests as model graphs.
+With~\cref{thm:canonicalchordalTD} we give an affirmative answer for chordal graphs that are locally finite and connected\footnote{Disconnected chordal graphs sometimes, e.g. the disjoint union of two paths of length $3$, do not admit \emph{canonical} \td s into cliques for the simple reason that \td s do not allow forests as model graphs.
 We remark that a disconnected chordal graph admits a canonical forest-decomposition into cliques if and only if its components admit canonical \td s into cliques.
-Hence, we restrict our view in this paper to connected graphs and tree-decompositions.}:
+Hence, we restrict our view in this paper to connected graphs and tree-decompositions.}; this in particular includes the $r$-local cover $G_r$ of a locally finite, connected graph $G$.